AmanSawhney/images-meteor-project/README.md

 --------------------------------------------------------------------------------

-- Users should be able to vote on their favorite photograph
+- Users should be able to see a progress bar of upvotes and downvotes
+- Image details needs a description

 ## How to run the application